steffilazerte/intro_to_rmarkdown/README.md

 Welcome!
 This GitHub repository holds all the information relating to our workshop.

+The expectation is that participants have a passing familiarity with R and with writing and using R scripts.

+The goal of this workshop is to introduce participants R Markdown and Quarto for creating reports of their analyses for posterity and reproducibility.

 > **Important!**
 >
 > Make sure you're ready for the workshop by following the **Before the workshop**